Gliese 486

 Gliese 486, also known as Wolf 437 and formally named Gar, is a red dwarf star 26.4 ly away in the constellation Virgo.
-It hosts one known exoplanet.
+It hosts one known exoplanet, Gliese 486 b.

 Nomenclature

 The designation Gliese 486 comes from the Gliese Catalogue of Nearby Stars.
 This was the 486th star listed in the first edition of the catalogue.

 In August 2022, this planetary system was included among 20 systems to be named by the third NameExoWorlds project.
 The approved names, proposed by a team from Spain, were announced in June 2023.
 Gliese 486 is named Gar and its planet is named Su, after the Basque words for "flame" and "fire".

 Properties

-Gliese 486 has a surface temperature of 3340 K. Gliese 486 is similar to the Sun in its concentration of heavy elements, with a metallicity Fe/H index of 0.07.
+Gliese 486 has a surface temperature of 3,317 K. Gliese 486 is similar to the Sun in its concentration of heavy elements, with a metallicity Fe/H index of 0.07.
 It was suspected to be a flare star, although measurements available in 2019 did not reveal any flares.
 The chemical makeup of the star is unremarkable and consistent with solar abundances or being slightly metal-poor.

 The star has an unremarkable magnetic field in the chromosphere of about 1.6 kilogauss.
 It is rotating very slowly and is likely to be very old, belonging kinematically to the old thin disk of the Milky Way.

 Multiplicity surveys did not detect any stellar companions to Gliese 486 as of 2020.